-Students who do not wish to register for credit may be permitted to register as auditors under the following conditions: (1) they pay the appropriate tuition and fees for courses; (2) they obtain the consent of the instructor; (3) they audit only courses for which there are adequate classroom or laboratory facilities; and (4) in the case of students in degree programs, they obtain consent from their major advisors.
-All permissions and registrations for auditing courses must be filed in the Registrar’s office.
-Courses audited are entered on the student’s permanent record, but such courses cannot be used toward fulfilling requirements for a graduate degree at the University.
+Students who do not wish to register for a course for credit may be permitted to register as auditors under the following conditions: (1) they pay the appropriate tuition and fees for the course; (2) they obtain the consent of the instructor; (3) they audit only courses for which there are adequate classroom or laboratory facilities; and (4) in the case of students in degree programs, they obtain consent from their major advisors.
+All permissions and registrations for auditing courses must be filed in the Office of the Registrar.
+Courses audited are entered on the student’s permanent record, but such courses cannot be used to fulfill requirements for a graduate degree or certificate at the University.

 The privileges of an auditor in a course are limited specifically to attending and listening.
 Auditors must attend class regularly.
 The auditor assumes no obligation to do any of the work required of the course and is not expected to take any of the instructor’s time.
 In addition, the auditor does not submit any work and is neither eligible to take any tests or examinations nor able to receive grades on all or any part of the course.

 Students should not “sit-in” on classes for which they do not register as auditors.
 No audit enrollment request will be approved after the ninth week of the semester.